-Objectives for Literature in Action in Form 1
+Objectives for Literature in Action in Form 2

-- describe in simple language a character's actions or feelings and explain the reasons for them. - 2. identify and describe in simple language the key characters in a text. - 3. respond imaginatively and intelligibly through creating simple stories.
+- explain in simple language connections between characters, places or events in texts and their own lives. - 2. identify and describe in simple language the key characters and themes in a text. - 3. respond imaginatively and intelligibly through creating board games, puzzles and quizzes.